A guide for customizing the system-wide font on the Nintendo 3DS.

 10. Pick TrueType in the combo-box, uncheck Validate Before Saving, then click Generate.

-11. On a File Explorer window, open the generated font file and install it.
+11. On a File Explorer window, open the merged font file and install it.

 Generating the Custom System Font